LLnCSoftware/mserve/README(original).md

 This distinction is important for maintainers and users of the system.

-**Server Type Name:** Say I am at hedge fund named HF and we have some code we use to do RDB computations and some to do HDB computations.
-Mserver could be configured with a plugin to know which queries should be sent to which servers because we realized that it is valuable to keep the data for the last 48 hours in RDB and the older information in HDB.
+**Server Type Name:** Say I am at hedge fund named HF and we have some code we use to do RDB computations and some to do ❓[HDB (Historical Database)] computations.
+Mserver could be configured with a plugin to know which queries should be sent to which servers because we realized that it is valuable to keep the data for the last 48 hours in ❓[RDB (Real-time Database)] and the older information in HDB 🔍[add architecture diagram].
 This could turn out to be a major performance enhancement.
 It is powerful to allow mserve to ⚠️[route] the query to the right server without having to change the client, just based on things like start and end date of the query API call.
 A server type named HF_RDB and another HF_HDB, a dispatch ⚠️[algo] could know that we expanded what we expanded from 24 hours in the RDB to 48 in the RDB